Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Future Trends: What’s Coming Next

-Multimodal AI is moving toward complete sensory integration:
+Multimodal AI is moving beyond sight and sound:

 Healthcare Revolution:

-• Mental health assessment through voice, text, and behavioral patterns
+• Mental health screening through analysis of speech patterns, written journals, and behavioral data.

 Education Transformation: